PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param int num: Number to show, defaults to 10.

+.. function:: topCacheHitResponseRules([top [, options]])

+  .. versionadded:: 1.6.0

+  This function shows the cache-hit response rules having matched the most.

+  :param int top: How many rules to show.
+  :param table options: A table with key: value pairs with display options.

+  Options:

+  * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.

 .. function:: topClients([num])

   Print the top ``num`` clients sending the most queries over length of ringbuffer